Maud's (bar): Historical context

-After Streicher sold the establishment, a group of Maud's patrons held regular reunions in the bar, now called Finnegan's Wake.
+After Streicher sold the establishment, a group of Maud's patrons held regular reunions in the bar, now called Finnegans Wake.
 In June 2016, they gathered for the 50th anniversary of Maud's opening.
 Some at the reunion said they were motivated to attend by the recent shootings at a gay nightclub in Orlando, Florida.
 In the 1970s, one patron recalled, going to a gay bar "was an act of courage.
 Now we are full circle where going to gay bars has become an act of courage again."
 Another remembered Maud's as "a special place" that "will never be repeated."
 It was, the organizers said, their last reunion.